Easy Taco Meat

 Then sprinkle the taco seasoning over the browned beef.
 Stir in the tomato paste and mix everything together until well combined.

 Pour broth into the pan of taco meat and stir to incorporate.
 Allow the mixture to simmer for 2-3 minutes until the liquid is absorbed.
+Once heated through, remove from the heat and serve however you want!

 How to Store Taco Meat